 The purple and blue are business, tech-industry-friendly colours and the greens relate to growth and development.
 The grey acts as a neutral, ‘grounding’ the other stronger shades.

-(Sapna interjects: The palette was a bolder evolution of Antoinette’s old one.
+(Sapna adds: The palette was a bolder evolution of Antoinette’s old one.
 We lost the girlie fuschia and bright cyan blue and went for more grown-up, sophisticated ‘jewel’ shades that better represented Antoinette herself.
-I knew I’d got them right when she exclaimed she had dresses in some of those very shades!)
+We knew we’d got them right when she exclaimed she had dresses in some of those very shades!)